 - I try to read a lot of non-fiction in the class and when I teach Math I use lots of statistics from social service agencies

 - I try to infuse service as in “everyone has a gift to share” http://mrsspanglerinthemiddle.blogspot.com/2015/11/bringing-meaning-to-season-for-middle.html

-- Non-fiction articles as whole class reading about why it is better to give then get.
+- Non-fiction articles as whole-class reading about why it is better to give than get.

 - We do OWL cards (Outstanding Awesome Learner) for kids who exhibit great character traits like friendship